Fall and Spring Intakes at Polish Universities

 ✔️ Motivation letter, photo, and passport copy

 All documents can be submitted online or through AcademGo, which guides you through the entire process — including visa appointment booking.
+You can find more info about required documents in our dedicated article.

 Applying for the spring intake is often faster, as embassy queues are shorter in winter, making it easier to schedule appointments and obtain a visa on time.